Information relating to GDPR compliance and Trujay.

 The nature of our services require collection of your personal data to:

-Every service user/website visitor can request Trujay delete private data by sending a request to firstname.lastname@example.org or email@example.com, or simply begin a chat with one of our live service representatives.
+Every service user/website visitor can request Trujay delete private data by sending a request via this form.

 Please note: deleted data can not be restored.
 If the contact is removed, all the personal data (name, email, password, phone number and info from cookies) will be deleted, and CRM access and migration results removed.